 - Lean protein

 These foods are packed with nutrients you need - healthy fats, fiber, protein, omega-3 fatty acids, etc. Just remember, eating one or all of these won't reduce fat fast.
-There are other contributing factors like sleep, exercise, and stress levels.
+There are other contributing factors like sleep, exercise, and stress levels to consider.

 Lifestyle, combined with a healthy diet and physical activity, will make your weight loss efforts much more efficient.
-Little changes like making an effort to walk more and practicing posture (helps strengthen your back) can go a long way.
+Little changes like making an effort to walk more and practicing better posture can go a long way.

-Here are other lifestyle changes you can make to accelerate fat loss:
+Here are lifestyle changes you can make to accelerate fat loss:

 Practice self-care to reduce stress: Another hormone you want to keep an eye on is cortisol, also known as the stress hormone.
 Chronic stress can cause cortisol levels to spike which can mess with other hormones that control appetite and weight gain.
 It can also cause fatigue and blood sugar imbalances which can increase food cravings and lead to overeating.
 On top of that, constant secretion of cortisol can lead to a slow down of your metabolism, which leads to insulin resistance, which causes your body to store fat.
 To minimize the risk of this practice self-care.
 Take some time to yourself, or with loved ones, and do something you enjoy.
 Specifically, do something that will keep you relaxed and your stress levels low.